SR5-FoundryVTT/SR5-FoundryVTT/README.md

 - Metatype can be input here (no impact on the sheet)
 - Description is underneath
 #### Qualities
-- Just for descriptions and type
+- Has actions on the items
 - Rolls similar to Gear
 ### Social Tab
 - SIN, Lifestyles, and Contacts